-We didn’t have an advertising budget but leveraged our digital and social media against partner communication resources and had a return of 40% of our total budget in in-kind promotions.
-The national campaign launches in October 2015 in 8 cities.
+There was not an advertising budget but leveraged our digital and social media against partner communication resources and had a return of 40 percent of our total budget in in-kind promotions.
+The national campaign launched in October 2015 in 8 cities.

 Memphis and Shelby County have ranked in the bottom 10 percent of most studies as it relates to health, healthy eating, exercise, disease management and prevention.

-The Carter Malone Group (CMG) has developed and implemented two major integrated marketing campaigns for BlueCross BlueShield of Tennessee over the past three years: The Healthy Church Challenge, 2012 and 2013; and, The Healthy Church Fairs, 2014.
+The Carter Malone Group, LLC (CMG) developed and implemented two major integrated marketing campaigns for BlueCross BlueShield of Tennessee (BCBST) during the past three years: The Healthy Church Challenge, 2012 and 2013; and, The Healthy Church Fairs, 2014.
 The primary goal of both campaigns was to help educate and empower West Tennesseans to live healthier lifestyles.
 CMG was responsible for: branding, collateral, recruitment, public relations, media relations, advertising, sponsors, volunteers and community partners.

 We recruited West Tennessee churches to register to participate in the 100-day Healthy Church Challenge.
 Each church had a team coordinator and bi-weekly events featured a fitness instructor, a nutritionist, exercise sessions and weigh-ins.
 The Challenge culminated with an Obesity Summit that presented ways to stay healthy and fit after the Challenge.
 BCBST awarded a first, second and third place prize to the church team that had the greatest percentage of weight loss.

-The Carter Malone Group (CMG) worked with The National Civil Rights Museum’s Communications team to develop and implement an integrated marketing communications strategy for the grand re-opening of the National Civil Rights Museum February 1 – March 4, 2014.
+The Carter Malone Group, LLC (CMG) worked with The National Civil Rights Museum’s (NCRM) Communications team to develop and implement an integrated marketing communications strategy for the grand re-opening of the museum February 1 – March 4, 2014.

 CMG was responsible for: concept, development, execution, marketing and public relations.
 There were a number of events associated with the re-opening that CMG was responsible for that included: the NCRM Drop the Mic Poetry Slam; the 50th Anniversary of the Civil Rights Act; the Breaking of the Chains Grand Re-opening Ceremony and Community Day.

-CMG accomplished the defined goals of the plan: to increase national awareness; reintroduce The National Civil Rights Museum to target audiences through an integrated marketing communications; and, develop special events to increase museum memberships; and, recruiting and retaining corporate partners.
+CMG accomplished the defined goals of the plan: to increase national awareness; reintroduce the NCRM to target audiences through an integrated marketing communications; develop special events to increase museum memberships; and recruit and retain corporate partners.

-Our earned broadcast, print and online placements returned more than 900 placements on major network affiliates (ABC, CBS, FOX, NBC) and other national and local networks for a promotional value that exceeded $1.3 million.
+The earned broadcast, print and online placements returned more than 900 placements on major network affiliates (ABC, CBS, FOX, and NBC) and other national and local networks for a promotional value that exceeded $1.3 million.

-In early 2007, the oldest civil rights organization in this country was mired in controversy.
+In early 2007, the oldest civil rights organization in the country was mired in controversy.
 Bruce Gordon, the president of the organization resigned due to perceived conflicts with the board of directors.
-The National Association for the Advancement of Colored People (NAACP) was at a crossroads with interim leadership and a great deal of bad press.
+The National Association for the Advancement of Colored People (NAACP) was at a crossroads with interim leadership and a great deal of negative press.

-One of the new members of the board of directors for the NAACP, Dr. David Goatley, asked The Carter Malone Group, LLC (CMG) to assist the organization for four months on a pro bono basis with public relations.
-CMG represents Dr. Goatley’s organization the Lott Carey Baptist Foreign Mission.
-We agreed to help them through their public relations crisis at their annual convention.
-The 98th Annual Convention of the NAACP was held July 7-12, 2007 at COBO Convention Center in Detroit, Michigan.
+One of the new members of the board of directors for the NAACP, Dr. David Goatley, asked The Carter Malone Group, LLC (CMG) to assist the organization for four months on a pro bono basis with public relations leading up to their 98th annual convention on July 7-12, 2007 in Detroit, Michigan.

 CMG had several discussions with Dr. Goatley to gauge the pulse of the communications situation and board sentiments.

-The NAACP was in the process of reorganization and they were downsizing.
+The NAACP was in the process of reorganization, and they were downsizing.
 Their communications department was reduced to one employee, a communications specialist, Richard McIntire.
-There was no senior public relations person on staff.
+There was not a senior public relations person on staff.